GitHub Integration

 Go to your GitHub repository and check that:

-- Each toolkit file has a meaningful commit message
+- Each file has a meaningful commit message

 How It Works